KKaiyuan/KnowlEdge/README.md

     -   a navigation bar with links to access the calendar, the courses the student is enrolled in, grades and a message inbox.

-3.  **Instructor Dashboard:** upon successful login, an instructor user will be directed to a landing page where they will be able to view links in order to access the web application content.
-These links
-    include:

-    -   links to the respective course pages for courses they are currently teaching.

-    -   a profile picture with links to modify settings and edit their personal information.

-    -   a navigation bar with links to access the calendar, the courses the instructor is teaching, grades and a message inbox.

-4.  **Calendar:** a user will be able to access a calendar so they can stay organized by:
+3.  **Calendar:** a user will be able to access a calendar so they can stay organized by:

     -   adding, editing, and removing custom events and tasks.